Polydile/dile-components/packages/dile-app-drawer/README.md

 ## Events

+- **dile-app-drawer-closed**: Dispatched when the interface closes by any reason.
 - **dile-app-drawer-click-outside**: This custom event is dispatched when the drawer panel is closed because a user click outside the menu layer.

 ## CSS customization